experienceeducate/high-frequency-checks/README.md

  - `ipacheckenumdb` - export general statistics about enumerator performance.
  - `ipatracksurvey` - export dashboard for tracking survey progress.
  - `ipabcstats` - compare survey and back check data.

+However, some programs are not currently included in the checks performed by this version.

  ### Ancilliary programs